Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 They had a tendency to work with very garish and shocking pigments - bright, unrealistic coloring and exaggerated forms.

-In a painting by any member of Les Fauves you might well find people with green skin or landscapes in which the trees are purple or pink.
+In a painting by any member of Les Fauves, you might well find people with green skin or landscapes in which the trees are purple or pink.

 Two of the most famous members of this modern art movement were Henri Matisse and Raoul Dufy.

 Matisse was an obsessive painter.
-In later life he suffered from crippling arthritis.
+In later life, he suffered from crippling arthritis.
 The condition became so bad that he was unable to pick up a paintbrush.
-But this didn't stop him making art.
+But this didn't stop him from making art.
 He started working with collage, using scissors to cut out colored paper shapes and sticking them to the canvas to create his images.